education

 A variety of workshops and classes for all ages are offered at the Pence Gallery throughout the year, including adult workshops, programs for children and teens, and family programs.

-Art in Action: New Family Workshops
+Art in Action: Family Art Workshops

-$4 Members, $8 Non-Members (per person, materials included)
+$4 Members, $8 Non-Members (per person, per session, all materials included)

 Art in Action engages kids 5-12 in art projects that are fun, creative, and collaborative with their family members.
 Projects are designed to introduce kids to making their own artwork, by experimenting with creative ideas and materials.
 Our resident art teacher will introduce you to the wealth of possibilities in our upstairs classroom.
 This is a drop-in program, with no registration required.
+Class size is limited to 25 people on a first come first served basis.

 Click the button below to learn more about the individual workshops and how it works.